tomzx/blog.tomrochette.com-content/agi/seed-ai/article.md

 	* In order to lenghten, smaller parts could have merged together (working programs merged/concatenated to one another)
 	* https://en.wikipedia.org/wiki/Origin_of_replication (What are the origin of DNA?)
 * Generating programs amount to generating graphs, what does that imply?
+* Learn "valuable" programs from a training set (SL), then use MCTS + Q-Learning (policy network + value network) to determine the direction in which newer programs should be searched (RL)

 # Overview